casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 Attention, this documentation refers to **version 1000** (aka, version 1)

-Defines what messages is sent between domains and exactly what they contain.
+Defines what messages are sent between domains and exactly what they contain.

 ## definitions: